amirlivneh/base-drafts/draft-ietf-quic-tls.md

 - TLS provides an AEAD and KDF function (#2046)
   - Clarify that the TLS KDF is used with TLS (#1997)
   - Change the labels for calculation of QUIC keys (#1845, #1971, #1991)
-- Initial keys are discarded once Handshake are avaialble (#1951, #2045)
+- Initial keys are discarded once Handshake are available (#1951, #2045)

 ## Since draft-ietf-quic-tls-13